To the Members of

 Report on Other Legal and Regulatory Requirements

-(c) the Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.

-(f) with respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annex-ure B"; and
+(f) With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate Report in Annexure B.

-(g) with respect to the other matters to be included in the Auditors Reports inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according to information and explanationgiven to us:
+(C) With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 i.
-The company has disclosed the impact if any of pending litigation as at 31st March2017 on its financial position in Note No. 27 (8) in its standalone financial statements.
+The Company has disclosed the impact of pending litigations as at 31st March 2020on its financial position in its standalone financial statements;

 ii.
-The company did not have any long term contract including derivative contracts forwhich there were any material foreseeable losses
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses; and

 N. G. THAKRAR